c4arl0s/13Plumbing/README.md

 This compress individual object files into a faster, smaller pack file and removes dangling commits (e.g. from a deleted, unmerge branch).

-Of course, all of the same object ID's will still work with **git cat-file**, and all of the porcelain commands will remain unaffected.
-The **git gc** command only changes Git's storage mechanism- not the contents of a repository.
-Running **git gc** every now and then is usually a good idea, as it keeps your repository optimized.
+Of course, all of the same object ID's will still work with git cat-file, and all of the porcelain commands will remain unaffected.
+The git gc command only changes Git's storage mechanism- not the contents of a repository.
+Running git gc every now and then is usually a good idea, as it keeps your repository optimized.

 # 	* [Add Files to the index](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

-Thus far, we have been discussing Git's low-level representation of committed snapshots.
-The rest of this module will shift gears and use more **"plumbim"** commands to manually prepare and commit a new snapshot.
+Thus far, we have been discussing Git's low-level representation of committed snapshots. **The rest of this module will shift gears and use more "plumbim" commands to manually prepare and commit a new snapshot**.
 This will give us an idea of how Git manages the working directory and the staging area.

-Create a new file called **news-4.html** in **RysGitTutorialRepositor** and add the following HTML.
+Create a new file called news-4.html in RysGitTutorialRepositor and add the following HTML.

 ```html
 <!DOCTYPE html>